If you're in your 20s, owning assets is key to reaching financial freedom.

 While you can purchase a business that is for sale, it can be quite expensive.

-Instead, starting a business can be a better investment of your time and money – but it's not always easy.
+Instead, starting a business can be a better investment of your time and money – but it's not always easy and it can require a large time commitment.

-Starting and growing a successful business will require a unique combination of skills and hard work – and there's no guarantees.
+Starting and growing a successful business will require a unique combination of skills and hard work – and there are no guarantees.

 On the bright side, businesses can make millions of dollars each year and make you a millionaire.
 Depending on the size of your business, it can easily replace your typical job.